Do You Need a Home Inspection on New Construction in Saratoga Springs? Yes — Here's Why | Kat Ashby

 Risk 2: Builders Drag Their Feet on Warranty Claims

-Nolo's legal guide on new home defects confirms this is a documented pattern nationwide: "Many buyers choose newly built homes only to discover built-in damage later.
-Many new homeowners are unhappy to discover that the certificate [of occupancy] doesn't guarantee that everything is in working order or even complete."
+Nolo's legal guide on new home defects confirms this is a documented pattern nationwide: "Many buyers choose newly built homes only to discover built-in damage later."
 The guide notes that at least a year's worth of seasonal changes is often needed to fully discover issues — which means your one-year warranty window is frequently exactly as long as it takes to find everything wrong.

-A reader documented their post-closing warranty experience to the Baltimore Sun — a $700,000 new home where the builder refused to correct flashing damage they caused during repair, claimed a dripping water heater vent was "normal," declined to reseed a poorly graded lawn, and refused to replace visibly seamed carpet after two failed repair attempts — all under an active warranty.
+A reader documented their post-closing warranty experience — a $700,000 new home where the builder refused to correct flashing damage, claimed a dripping water heater vent was "normal," declined to reseed a poorly graded lawn, and refused to replace visibly seamed carpet after two failed repair attempts — all under an active warranty.
 The attorney's advice: if the builder has not completed required warranty work by the one-year anniversary, file suit to recover the cost of completing the repairs yourself.

 Risk 3: The Warranty Doesn't Cover Everything You Think It Does

 Builder warranties are not blanket guarantees of quality.
-As Duckworth Legal Group's Utah construction defect analysis explains, Utah law recognizes implied warranties of habitability and quality in new home sales — but those warranties don't require perfection, and as Snow Jensen & Reece's analysis of the Utah Supreme Court ruling notes, the implied warranty "does not protect against mere defects in workmanship, minor or procedural violations of the applicable building codes, or defects that are trivial or aesthetic."
+As Duckworth Legal Group's Utah construction defect analysis explains, Utah law recognizes implied warranties of habitability and quality in new home sales — but those warranties don't require perfection.
+As Snow Jensen & Reece's analysis of the Utah Supreme Court ruling notes, the implied warranty "does not protect against mere defects in workmanship, minor or procedural violations of the applicable building codes, or defects that are trivial or aesthetic."

 Additionally, Nolo notes that homeowners' insurance policies typically do not cover construction defects.
 If a defect causes damage — water intrusion, mold, structural failure — the construction defect itself is a warranty claim, not an insurance claim.